 Verdict: There’s no frills here but a good, solid cross trainer at a low budget price.
 Very highly rated on Amazon and it is definitely a good buy at the price.

 - Simple to use

 - Lacks features in more expensive models

-The XS Sports Pro 2 is a combined exercise bike and cross trainer that is perfect for anyone wanting a good cardio workout.
+The XS XS Sports CT310 is a combined exercise bike and cross trainer that is perfect for anyone wanting a good cardio workout.
 If you’re looking for a cheap elliptical machine for home use, this is definitely worth a look.
-And at under £100 it’s a really good price.
+And this machine comes in at a really low price too.

 So what are you getting for your money?
 Looking more like an exercise bike than some of the other machines, the XS trainer has a front-mounted flywheel that’s chain driven.
 It’s position makes for more stability.

 You can train standing or sitting, and you can just pedal, use the cross trainer bars, rest on the stationary grips.
 There’s a wide choice of workouts.
 It also has reverse pedaling, which allows you to hit muscle groups you can’t with just forward motion cross trainers.

 Our verdict: Don’t be scared by the low price of this two-in-one cross trainer.
 It’s got a great solid build, offers bi-directional pedaling, and feels great standing or seated.

 - Pedal both ways to work more muscles